dogweather/forkful/content/en/c/strings/finding-the-length-of-a-string.md

   \ of characters before the null terminator `\\0`.
 Programmers do this to manipulate\u2026"
 lastmod: '2024-03-13T22:45:00.503541-06:00'
 model: gpt-4-0125-preview
-summary: "Finding the length of a string in C involves determining the number of characters\
-  \ before the null terminator `\\0`.
-Programmers do this to manipulate\u2026"
+summary: Finding the length of a string in C involves determining the number of characters before the null terminator `\0`.
 title: Finding the length of a string
 weight: 7
 ---